Welcome to Year Four

 Our learning this half term:

 In English with Mrs Sneddon, we will be reading The Miraculous Journey of Edward Tulane and creating lots of writing based on the main character.
 It will be interesting to hear your thoughts on the main character and whether these change throughout the story.
 Mrs Sneddon’s certainly did!
 With Mrs Moxon, we will be reading The Boy in the Girls’ Bathroom, a heart-warming story of a young boy's search for friendship and acceptance.
 We will also use this book as a basis for PSHE lessons.
+Our second PSHE lessons of the week will look further into friendships and families, including healthy relationships.

 You will have definitely heard about the Vikings through regularly singing Viking Rock in singing but what about the Anglo-Saxons?
 In history, we will learn about these two different time periods in detail and how each of these groups managed to invade and settle in Britain after the Romans.
 We will learn all about why they chose Britain, how they got here, how they invaded and what life became like here in Britain once they settled.
 Do you think there will be any key similarities or differences compared to how we live today?